 What Is a Prognosis?
 How Can It Be Improved?

-This process involves a doctor’s assessment of the patient’s progression of lung cancer (or other diseases), including their survival rate.
-The evaluation is based on the doctor’s experience with other similarly ill patients and is an estimate that generally comes after the diagnosis.
+s experience with other similarly ill patients and is an estimate that generally comes after the diagnosis.
 They’ll measure the patient’s prognosis based on two factors: quantity (survival rate) and quality of life.
 This estimate can change for better or worse based on primary treatments, emerging therapies, and what the patient can do during and after this time.
 For instance, incorporating diet changes and physical and mental exercises into post-treatment routines could help with improving a person’s lung cancer prognosis.

 What people eat has always been a significant factor in their general health.
 Food provides nutrition and strengthens the body.
 This is even more so the case for patients who are sick.
 Improving nutrition can help lung cancer patients with managing weight changes and coping with nausea.
 The body is already weak from fighting the illness, so it’s essential to cut out certain foods to combat these issues and help with improving a patient’s prognosis.